danwing/settle-requirements/draft-wing-requirements-https-local-domains.md

 ## Key Rotation

 1. Is it acceptable for the Web Origin to change as part of key rotations?
-A: no, this doesn’t happen today and changing the web origin would violate the principle of least surprise.
+A: no, this does not happen today and changing the web origin would violate the principle of least surprise.

 ## Trust on First Use (TOFU)